-An annotated bibliography contributed to the Old Spanish Trail Association from the personal collection of Donald E. Rowland.
+Click annotated bibliography to review California settlers who emigrated via The Old Spanish Trail (courtesy the personal collection of Donald E. Rowland).

 Adams, Eleanor B.